Rebasing a pull request

 git status instructions to use

+git pull.
 We’ll cover what to do next in the following section.

 Now that you’ve rebased your branch, you need to push your changes to GitHub to update your PR.